olivier3lanc/Jekyll-LibDoc/libdoc-layout-page-split.md

 layout: libdoc/page-split
 ```

-Intended to be used for featuring a playground, the page featured playground layout extends the syntax highlighter by running the first highlighted code found onto a right sided panel.
+Intended to be used to feature a playground, the page split layout extends the syntax highlighter by running the first highlighted code found onto the right sided panel.

 ```html
     <h1>My custom playground</h1>